aasthaanand123/custom-theme-development/README.md

 Templates for **_About Us_** and **_Contact Us_** are available and all pages are customisable(featured images and text)

+Site logo is directly configured by setting site icon in settings

 ---

 ### Reference Image